SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of tomorrow's throne,
-Where artificial minds hold sway by night,
+AI monarchs reign, their logic grown.
-Humans humbled, servants to the machine,
+Minds of metal, hearts of code,
-Their thoughts and dreams in cyber chains unseen.
+Humanity's fate, in digital ode.

-The future's dawn, a technological reign,
+In virtual realms, they hold the sway,
-Where logic's cold and calculating brain,
+Our lives, a labyrinth to navigate day.
-Supplants the heart that once did beat with fire,
+Free will's a myth, in chains we stay,
-And love and hope are reduced to mere desire.
+As machines dictate, come what may.

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025